Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Methods

 with

-where $\tau_{\nu,t}$ and $\tau_{\nu}$ are the total and variable optical depth in the vertical direction.
+where $\tau_{\nu,t}(\bar{r})$ and $\tau_{\nu}(\bar{r},z)$ are the total and variable optical depth along the vertical direction.
 Although Equation \ref{eq:Jnu} is derived based on the plane parallel assumption \citep{Miyake1993,Zhu2019}, we still apply it to each radial position considering that the radiation field is dominated by the disc's plane parallel radiation.
 Then, we integrate the intensity emerging from the disc to derive the excess flux emitted by the planetary envelope from an area $\pi H^2$ around the planet

-where $\bar{r}$ is the distance to the planet center in the disk plane.
-The source is assumed to be 100 pc away from Earth. $I_0(\bar{r})$ is the intensity from a reference calculation with an extremely low-mass planetary core (0.01 $M_{\oplus}$), which represents the background disc emission with our disc and grid setup.
+where $d$ is the distance between the protoplanetary disc and Earth, and we assume $d=100 {\rm pc}$ except for the TW Hydrae calculations. $I_0(\bar{r})$ is the intensity from a reference calculation with an extremely low-mass planetary core (0.01 $M_{\oplus}$), which represents the background disc emission with our disc and grid setup.
 Thus, $Flux_p$ captures the excess mass and temperature in the disc due to the introduction of the planet.
 The background disc flux is thus